FTSE hits four-month high after ECB delivers bond-buying scheme

 By Alistair Smout

-LONDON, Jan 22 Britain's top share index touched a four-month high on Thursday after the European Central Bank launched a substantial sovereign bond purchase programme to fight deflation and spur growth.
+LONDON, Jan 22 Britain's top share index touched a four-month high on Thursday after the European Central Bank launched a massive sovereign bond purchase programme to fight deflation and spur growth.

-The ECB said its new quantitative easing programme and existing asset purchase schemes will pump 60 billion euros ($69 billion) a month into the euro zone economy from March until September 2016.
+The ECB said its new quantitative easing programme and existing asset purchase schemes will pump 60 billion euros a month into the euro zone economy from March until Sept.
+2016.

-"The higher-than-expected monthly amount to be purchased is compensated (for) by the time limit on the programme," said François Savary, chief strategist and head of asset services at Swiss Bank and fund management group Reyl & Cie.
+"The higher than expected monthly amount to be purchased is compensated (for) by the time limit on the programme," said François Savary, chief strategist - head of asset services at Swiss Bank and fund management group Reyl & Cie.

+But Britain's top share index pared gains to trade 0.8 percent higher at 6,782.10 points by 1526 GMT, as a stronger dollar hit the price of oil and related stocks.

-However, the index underperformed peripheral euro zone markets that stand to benefit from QE, with Spanish and Italian indexes up 1.7 percent and 2.4 percent respectively.
+British exporters also lost competitiveness as the euro weakened against sterling, and the FTSE 100 underperformed peripheral euro zone markets that stand to benefit from QE, with Spain and Italy, up more than 1 percent.

-Expectations the ECB would start printing money have fuelled recent gains, with the FTSE 3.8 percent higher this week.
+Expectations the ECB would start printing money have fuelled recent gains, with the FTSE over 3 percent higher this week.

 While investors welcomed the move, some were sceptical about how quickly its effects would be felt.